darylcbrooks/project-1/README.md

 ### [Project 30 - Extracting and Analyzing Malicious Traffic with T Shark](https://youtu.be/wLkS5D6QSxY)

-This project will be a follow-up to a previous one where I covered basic functions of the TShark packet analysis tool.
+This project will be a follow-up to a previous one where I covered basic functions of the TShark packet analysis tool (https://github.com/darylcbrooks/project-1/blob/project-4/README.md).
 This time around, I’ll be demonstrating more advanced usage for TShark and how it can be an essential asset to a cybersecurity analyst.

 ## Filtering Network Traffic